FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 \
 This describes the "Aggression" parameter.
-An order recipient would expect to receive one of the values, "L", "M" or "H" in tag 8001 of an Order message.
+An order recipient would expect to receive one of the values, "L", "M" or "H" in tag 8001 of an order message.
 The attribute EnumPair/@enumID is a unique identifier of EnumPair elements.

 If a user of an order-entry system were to submit an order with